Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/weight_proximity.rst

    Set the Distance mode to *Object*.
 Select your vertex group, and the target object you want.

    You will likely have to adjust the linear mapping of the weights produced by the *Vertex Weight Proximity* modifier.
-To do so, edit *Lowest Dist* and *Highest Dist* so that the first corresponds to the distance between your target object and the vertices you want to have lowest weight, and similarly with the second and highest weight...
+To do so, edit *Lowest Distance* and *Highest Distance* so that the first corresponds to the distance between your target object and the vertices you want to have lowest weight, and similarly with the second and highest weight...
 #.
 If your lamp is at Z-hight of 2 then set the settings for the weight proximity modifier to: